Sound desensitisation recommendation

 Lots of different sounds can cause your pet to be uneasy.
 We have provided a sound desensitisation guide below to help your pet to cope with fireworks.
 You will need speakers and volume control on your PC or tablet to make use of this programme.

-Hints and Tips • Do the sound desensitisation in various rooms in the house – sounds in real life are unpredictable. • Have different people present during different sessions, and do it at different times of day. • If possible, include outside as one of your “rooms”. • Go at your pet’s pace – it can seem very slow but if you rush it the programme won't work. • Don’t react to the noises yourself. • Don’t carry out the programme when fireworks are likely to occur e.g. Bonfire Night or New Year. • Freezing treats and chew toys can help them last longer. • Zylkene can help support your pet while carrying out this process and maximise your chances of success. • Ask your vet or qualified behaviourist for more advice on helping your pet cope with fireworks.
+Hints and Tips • Do the sound desensitisation in various rooms in the house – sounds in real life are unpredictable. • Have different people present during different sessions, and do it at different times of day. • If possible, include outside as one of your “rooms”. • Go at your pet’s pace – it can seem very slow but if you rush it the programme won't work. • Don’t react to the noises yourself. • Don’t carry out the programme when fireworks are likely to occur e.g. Bonfire Night or New Year. • Freezing treats and chew toys can help them last longer. • Zylkene can help support your pet while carrying out this process and maximise your chances of success. • Ask your vet or qualified behaviourist for more advice on helping your pet cope with fireworks. • This program should be carried out ideally 6-8 months in advance of any events occurring such as Bonfire Night.
 FIND OUT MORE

 The programme is comprised of three different tracks: